openwebos/build-desktop/README.md

 How to Build on Linux
 =====================

-Note:  The build script has been successfully tested on both Ubuntu 11.04 and 12.04 in 32-bit mode, using a full _Desktop_ installation (_not_ Server).
+Note:  The build script has been successfully tested on both Ubuntu _Desktop_ 11.04 and 12.04 in 32-bit mode.

 Note:  Ubuntu Server (or other non-desktop) installations are not currently working.